-After you have talked through the list of descriptions about the Holy Spirit in the activity above, ask students to individually look over the list that you have compiled.
-As students look over the list, challenge them to circle a couple characteristics of the Holy Spirit that they would like to have working within their own lives.
-Then have them highlight or underline any characteristics of the Spirit that they may have personally experienced.
+After you have talked through the list of descriptions about the Holy Spirit in the activity above, ask students to note a couple characteristics of the Holy Spirit that they would like to have working within their own lives.
+Then have them share any characteristics of the Spirit that they may have personally experienced.